Mark's "Bob books" are a big part of Mark Sawyer's World.

 Mark Sawyer's World is all about a person's connection to Consciousness.
 That does not mean to a religion or dogma.
 It is about the Truth that underlies all of the belief systems, and indeed, is the basis of All That Is.

 --Wonderful Spiritual Teachers coming to the USA.

-The next of these is Swami Atmananda Udasin.
+Swami Atmananda returns in May 2014 to Santa Barbara, Ojai, and Los Angeles.
 Formerly a Catholic Scholar in Comparative Religion, this holy man came to India, met his Spiritual Master, and a huge shift occurred.
-He spends many of his winters as a guest Swami at Ramanasram, the home and now shrine of Ramana Maharshi at the foot of the holy mountain Arunachala.
+He spends many of his winters as a guest Swami at Ramana Ashram, the home and now shrine of Ramana Maharshi at the foot of the holy mountain Arunachala.